Excessive underarm sweating is “the pits” – pun intended.

 Are you serious about stopping excessive armpit sweat?
 Take that chalky, shirt-staining antiperspirant / deodorant combo and chuck it out the window.
 You need a strong solution specifically designed to stop sweat — a clinical strength antiperspirant.

 It’s not uncommon for people to reach for a deodorant to prevent sweating.
-Unfortunately, deodorants can only mask the smell of bacteria-laced sweat, not prevent it.
+However, deodorants only mask body odor and do little for sweat control.

 You might have also discovered that drug-store antiperspirants just aren’t effective.
 They do more shirt-staining than actual sweat blocking.